djeada/Databases-Notes/notes/03_sql/05_transaction_control_language_tcl.md

 **Key Points:**

-- **DML Statements** (`INSERT`, `UPDATE`, `DELETE`) can be rolled back in all databases.
+- Data Manipulation Language (DML) statements such as `INSERT`, `UPDATE`, and `DELETE` can be rolled back in all databases, ensuring changes are not finalized unless explicitly committed.
-- **DDL Statements** (`CREATE`, `ALTER`, `DROP`) rollback support varies; some databases don't allow rolling back DDL operations.
+- Support for rolling back Data Definition Language (DDL) statements like `CREATE`, `ALTER`, and `DROP` varies between databases, as some do not permit rolling back these operations.
-- **Autocommit Behavior**: In MySQL and SQL Server, changes are committed automatically unless a transaction is explicitly started.
+- Autocommit behavior in databases such as MySQL and SQL Server automatically commits changes unless a transaction is explicitly initiated, requiring careful handling to avoid unintended permanent changes.

-## Best Practices for Using Transactions
+### Best Practices for Using Transactions

-- **Group Related Operations**: Use transactions to ensure that all related changes are committed together.
+- Transactions group related operations to ensure all changes are either committed together or rolled back as a unit.
-- **Keep Transactions Short**: Long transactions can lock resources and affect performance.
+- Keeping transactions short minimizes resource locks and helps maintain system performance.
-- **Handle Exceptions**: Always include error handling to `ROLLBACK` in case of failures.
+- Error handling should include a `ROLLBACK` mechanism to revert changes in case of failures during the transaction.
-- **Use Savepoints Wisely**: They are helpful for complex transactions but can add overhead.
+- Savepoints can be used effectively in complex transactions to allow partial rollbacks, but they may introduce additional overhead.
-- **Understand Isolation Levels**: Choose the appropriate isolation level to balance performance and data integrity.
+- Understanding and selecting the appropriate isolation level helps balance the trade-off between performance and data integrity.